 4.1.
 Demo Recording¶

-POV demos must be recorded for all ozfortress matches and must be provided at the request of an ozfortress League Administrator.
+POV demo files must be recorded for all ozfortress matches and must be provided at the request of an ozfortress administrator.
 We recommend using the demo recording system included in TF2, which can be activated under the advanced options menu in the game settings.

 ozfortress League Administrators are the only approved spectators.
 Spectators are not allowed in any ozfortress match server for any reason.
 Please note, this does not include SourceTV (STV) usage.

 Pauses during a match are allowed where players clearly exhibit technological performance issues or when teams wish to for personal reasons.
 Tactical pauses are allowed.
 In addition, the match may only be unpaused by the team who initiated the pause.
 Both teams must give the all-clear to unpause, which is followed by an in-built five-second countdown.